SAP-samples/btp-spend-analysis/Tutorial/05-DWC-Create-Table-SQL/README.md

-## SAP Data Warehouse Cloud Create Table Scripts
+## SAP Datasphere Create Table Scripts

 As a next step, the following tasks are to be performed:
-- Building the SAP HANA Cloud base tables in in the SAP Data Warehouse Cloud system
+- Building the SAP HANA Cloud base tables in in the SAP Datasphere system
 - Building the stored procedures that handle parts of the data orchestration

 Download or copy the following 10 SQL Scripts